imbngy/pyTweetCli/README.md

 ### Overview

-PyTweetCli is a lightweight Python script for seamless Twitter tweet retrieval via the command line.
+PyTweetCli is a lightweight Python script for seamless Twitter tweet retrieval using Selenium via the command line.
 Easily fetch tweets by username or keyword with simplicity and efficiency.

 ### Features